Pratyush-Srivastava/DSA_Notes/README.md

 2. Brian Kernighan's algorithm in Bitwise/CountSetBits.java
 3. Use of XOR operator in Bitwise/OneOddOccurring.java
 4. Finding last set bit in Bitwise/TwoOddOccurring.java

+Arrays can be static or dynamic in java.
+Dynamic lists - arraylist
+Static lists- array[]
+The internal implementation of dynamic list is - the size of the array doubles when the maximum limit is reached.